Supporting Emergency Planners and Decision-Makers

 Building a Disposal Decision Support Tool

 ERG built a decision support tool that gives government officials managing incident cleanup efforts the information they need to make well-informed waste disposal decisions.
-Developed for the U.S. Environmental Protection Agency’s (EPA’s) National Homeland Security Research Center, the tool provides critical information related to all aspects of solid, hazardous, and radiological waste disposal in response to an incident of national significance.
+Developed for EPA’s National Homeland Security Research Center, the tool provides critical information related to all aspects of solid, hazardous, and radiological waste disposal in response to an incident of national significance.
 Initially developed to address disposal of chemically and biologically contaminated building materials, the utility and modular design of the tool led to the development of modules for natural disaster debris, contaminated drinking water system waste, radiological dispersion device (dirty bomb) waste, and diseased animal carcasses.
 The decision support tool provides context-sensitive information related to waste staging, packaging, transportation, disposal options, and associated worker protections.

 Developing an Emergency Responder Health and Safety Manual

-Designing the Enhanced Hurricane e-Matrix Web Site
+Designing the Enhanced Hurricane e-Matrix Website

-An ERG-designed Web site helped protect workers during the response efforts for Hurricanes Katrina and Rita.
-The Occupational Safety and Health Administration (OSHA) asked ERG to develop the enhanced e-Matrix Web site, which describes key hurricane-related risks and hazards that workers might encounter, such as downed power lines and trees, high volumes of debris, and buildings with compromised structural integrity.
+An ERG-designed website helped protect workers during the response efforts for Hurricanes Katrina and Rita.
+The Occupational Safety and Health Administration (OSHA) asked ERG to develop the enhanced e-Matrix website, which describes key hurricane-related risks and hazards that workers might encounter, such as downed power lines and trees, high volumes of debris, and buildings with compromised structural integrity.
 The e-Matrix also highlights recommended work practices and personal protective equipment, and outlines key provisions of applicable standards vital to response and recovery activities.
-Developed in a matrix format, the Web site enables employers to conduct more detailed job hazard analyses and make better decisions about worker health and safety.
+Developed in a matrix format, the website enables employers to conduct more detailed job hazard analyses and make better decisions about worker health and safety.